fst.docs.d05_put

 [(j := 3), a(), blah()]

-The replace() function returns the new replaced node, as the actual FST node (regardless of the contents) can be
+The replace() function returns the new replaced node.
+This is because the actual final new FST node in the tree

 >>> f = FST('i = 1')